newatoms/beta/_private/customers/stby/pitches/fun-analysis-of-combined-talents.md

 ## Goal

-To show the diversity and competence of STBY
+To show the diversity and competence of STBY and to better understand what skills are needed to be a good service design/design research organisation

 ## Action